redhat-developer-demos/openshift-pipelines-workshop/README.md

 ### Prerequisite #1: A terminal session on your PC
 You'll need to be able to run commands at the command line on your PC.
 Note that this workshop works with Linux and macOS (bash or PowerShell) and Windows (PowerShell).
 Where any differences between bash and PowerShell occur in this workshop, commands for both environments will be supplied.

-*Yes, PowerShell runs on Linux and macOS.*
+*Yes and that was not a typo: PowerShell runs on Linux and macOS.*

 ### Prerequisite #2: OpenShift version 4.3 (or newer) cluster
 An OpenShift 4.3 (or newer) cluster is necessary to run this workshop.
 Options include: